-How to clean a backpack: by hand and in the machine
+How to clean a backpack: launder by hand and by machine

-Our step-by-step guide on how to clean a backpack will have your gear hauler looking, feeling, and smelling good as new no matter how much rough and tumble you put it through
+Our step-by-step guide on how to clean a backpack will have your trusty pack looking, feeling, and smelling good as new, no matter how much punishment it's been subjected to

 How to clean a backpack: machine washing